CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 ## What's New in NetQ 4.13

-NetQ 4.13.0 includes the following new features and improvements:
+NetQ 4.13.0 includes the following new features:

 - {{<link title="Before You Install" text="New installation option">}} that supports up to 2,000 switches
 - performance and usability improvements to queue length histograms